faceleg/pagesofinterest.net/_posts/2024-08-20-what-is-an-sbom-for-business-people.md

 {% picture jpt-webp "/images/what-is-an-sbom-for-business-people-2.webp" --alt {{ What is an SBOM, for Business People }} --picture class="post-inline-image-left" %}

 You, the business person, demand speed, quality, and safety in all your company produces.
-This drives the adoption of tools and processes to enable this.
+This drives the adoption of tools and processes.
 Technology teams, therefore, rightly focus time on only work that differentiates your product from competitors.

 Fundamentally, the trade-off made with this decision is between speed to market and control.
 The more open source or third-party code we use, the faster we get to market but the less we control our codebase.
 Statistics quoted above make it clear which option most companies have chosen.